 College-level coursework completed while still enrolled in high school or in the summer immediately following high school graduation is not transferable.
 AP, IB, and other exam credit granted by a prior college or university does not transfer to Harvey Mudd College.

 Transfer Credit for Coursework Taken After Matriculation at Harvey Mudd: Students seeking transfer credit for courses taken outside of the Claremont Colleges must obtain permission in writing from the department concerned.
 For technical courses, the department chair of the discipline of the course must approve the transferability of the course.
 For courses in HSA disciplines, the student’s HSA advisor must approve the transferability of the course.
 To ensure transferability, permission should be obtained prior to registering for the course.
 Upon completion of the course(s), the student must request that the Registrar’s office at the host college or university send an official transcript directly to the Office of the Registrar at Harvey Mudd College.
 As a general rule, online courses are not transferable.
+(See below for an exception for the 2020-21 academic year.)
 The student must disclose the course format and method of delivery to the department chair (or HSA advisor) at Harvey Mudd when seeking transfer credit approval.
 Only C or better work is transferable.
 However, some departments may set a higher minimum grade for transferability.
 Approved courses are added to the student’s Harvey Mudd College record and may be counted as fulfilling requirements upon consent of the department chair (or HSA advisor).
 The Registrar must be notified of any requirements that are satisfied by the transfer work.
 Credit at Harvey Mudd College for such courses is generally the same as for equivalent courses at Harvey Mudd, except where adjustments must be made by the Registrar to equalize credits (e.g., converting quarter system credits to the semester system).
 The grade obtained in a course outside of The Claremont Colleges is not counted in determining the student’s cumulative grade point average.

 Students enrolled in an approved study abroad program during the Fall or Spring semester are subject to the Study Abroad credit policy.
 Courses taken abroad outside of an approved Fall or Spring semester study abroad program are subject to the transfer credit policy.